|

 -rw-r--r-- 1 root wheel 56525 Jul 3 09:27 kern/tty.c

-% ln -sf kern/tty.c /home/shigio/tmp # no specification
+% ln -sf kern/tty.c /home/owner/tmp # no specification

 Ex3.
-Making symbolic link to non existent file.
+Making a symbolic link of non existent file.

 % cd /usr/src/sys